ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---

 ## Overview
-The McAfee ePO functions allow for manipilation of tags, systems, users, issues, policies and permission sets on the McAfee ePO server.
+The McAfee ePO functions allow for manipulation of tags, systems, users, issues, policies and permission sets on the McAfee ePO server.

 **IBM Security SOAR app for McAfee ePO**

  ![screenshot: main](./doc/screenshots/main.png)

-The McAfee ePO functions allow for manipilation of tags, systems, users, issues, policies and permission sets.
+The McAfee ePO functions allow for manipulation of tags, systems, users, issues, policies and permission sets.

 ### Key Features
 * Add permission set(s) to an ePO user